While there are some awesome things you can do while pregnant, there are a lot of things you can’t do.

 What’s the reason?
 It’s not that sushi inherently contains bacteria that’s going to kill your baby; no, far from it!
 The reason is that these foods, that usually are not fully cooked (aside from hot dogs and the cold cuts) have a higher “chance” of bacteria, parasites, e-coli and listeria (ew), according to Healthline.com.

-I will say a few things: I ate hot dogs during pregnancy before I knew about this (everyone’s fine) and the one time I got SERIOUS food poisoning was from a sunny-side up egg during my first trimester, before I considered that this counted as “raw.”
+I will say a few things: I ate hot dogs during pregnancy before I knew about this (everyone’s fine) and the one time I got SERIOUS food poisoning was from a sunny-side up egg during my first trimester.
+That was before I considered that this counted as “raw.”
+Tapping into which foods were safe for pregnancy was one of the top things I did during the first trimester.

 You can bet that after that experience, I ate all my eggs totally cooked and ate sushi that only contained cooked proteins, like cooked shrimp, tamago or pickled vegetables.